duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 tags: ruby-on-rails devise carrierwave
 ---

 Paste this code to create some basic starting application *myapp.com* with authentication and other funny tools.
+I extensively use [echo sed grep]({{
+site.baseurl }} {% post_url 2016-05-18-echo-and-sed-command-line-editing %})
+commands here.

 > give a man a fish and you feed him for a day. teach a man to fish and you feed him for a lifetime